ArjunTD/ANIME-GAN/README.md

 pip install torch torchvision opendatasets matplotlib opencv-python tqdm

 Run the notebook:
-Open Generative_Adversarial_Networks_(GANs)_for_Anime_Image_Generation.ipynb and run all cells.
+Open anime-gan-project.ipynb and run all cells.
 The notebook will handle dataset download, training, and saving results.

 🤖 Architecture
 Generator: Uses transposed convolutional layers to upscale a 128-dimensional latent vector into a 64x64 color image.